gortonator/bsds-6650/labs/lab-3.md

 Test the client against your server.
 When it connects and get a valid response. move on to the next section.

 ### Make the client multithreaded
-We want to create a client that exert a load on our server using multiple threads.
+We want to create a client that exerts a load on our server using multiple threads.
 There's an example from the lecture in Week 2 that provides a template for this - RequestCountBarrier.java.

 You can find the code [here](https://github.com/gortonator/bsds-6650/tree/master/code/week-2/bsdsthreads).

-Your task is make the servlet client into a thread which is created by your main() in a loop.
+Your task is make the servlet client from the previous step into a thread which is started by your main() in a loop.
 Initially create a 100 threads, with each thread issuing one call to the servlet.

 Before the threads are created take a timestamp using
 ~~~